-- 3.1 HSCPs are required to develop the PCIP in partnership, thereafter a number of methods have been used to communicate with, involve, engage and collaborate with local GPs, key stakeholders and with the GP Subcommittee to develop the plan.
-The PCIP will require GP Subcommittee approval and is subject to ongoing oversight and assurance via the local Renfrewshire representative of the GP subcommittee. - In Renfrewshire an initial GP Contract Implementation Group meeting was held on 28th March 2018, with GPs as well as the Chair/Vice Chair of the Practice Manager, Practice Nurse Forums and members of the HSCP Senior Management Team.
+HSCPs are required to develop the PCIP in partnership, thereafter a number of methods have been used to communicate with, involve, engage and collaborate with local GPs, key stakeholders and with the GP Subcommittee to develop the plan.
+The PCIP will require GP Sub Committee approval and is subject to ongoing oversight and assurance via the local Renfrewshire representative of the GP Sub Committee.
+The Implementation of the PCIP will be monitored by the Local Medical Committee.

+3.2 In Renfrewshire an initial GP Contract Implementation Group meeting was held on 28th March 2018, with GPs as well as the Chair/Vice Chair of the Practice Manager, Practice Nurse Forums and members of the HSCP Senior Management Team.